Make sure you find the perfect photographer for your special day

 What is the turnaround time to receive the images?

-These are great things to ask and you absolutely need to know these answers before booking, but they give limited insight in what the images you receive will look like.
+These are great things to ask and you absolutely need to know these answers before booking, but they give limited insight in what the images you receive will actually look like.
 This is because it excludes what we what believe is the most important question:

 Can we see full galleries of photos that you delivered from recent weddings?